CharlesGaydon/N-Step-DDQN-For-A-Hungry-Snake/README.md

 ## Preliminary Note - Scope
 <a name="note"/>

 This project started with a two-player snake game setting and a logic inspired from [AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go).

-It evolved into a toy project for getting a hang on concepts behind DDQN, and achieved its purpose before the snake could be full of apples i.e. the task is only partially solved, with sensible but non-optimal behavior achieved by the agent.
+It evolved into **a toy project for getting a hang on concepts behind DDQN**.

-Full optimization of training parameters seems tedious and time-consuming; it would require refactoring thhe code from scratch to be robust and trustworthy.
+The task is only partially solved, with sensible but non-optimal behavior achieved by the agent.
+Full optimization of training parameters would be tedious and time-consuming; it would require refactoring the code from scratch to be robust and trustworthy.

 --> **As a results, I will not try to optimize further all metaparameters and consider this toy project terminated.**

---> **You may still be inspired by the n-step DDQN implementation in `arena.py`, the use of a target network with masking, or the few sources that I credit below.**
+--> **You may still be inspired by the n-step DDQN implementation in `arena.py`, the use of a target network with masking to improve training stability, or the few sources that I credit below.**

 ---